 Having a common loop would lead to more standardization in manufacturing and would help make different products more affordable in general, paving the way for a radical burst of technological growth backed by an internationally scaled industrial revenue force.
 The kind of force that is needed to face the challenges awaiting for our ever developing society.
 Simply banning a product is not enough as it will not only merely teach a good or bad lesson it might simply end up affecting innovation.
 At the current industrial pace, a small slowdown in the market could still hurt the economy.
 Just trading a problem for another, will ultimately add more complexity to the initial one.
 What we need to do is to assume the place of our different circulating products even if it is apparently not important in one’s everyday life by itself.
 The necessity to move towards a system that would have companies adopting a “research management” contribution defined by precisely designed laws and taxes will do more than simply fix the issues created from products’ side effects.
-A non profit organism should be created and assigned the role of regulating and assigning the funds received by the many companies around the world in order to route it efficiently to the right industrial sector to then choose an association or facility or even stripe the funds across many.
+A non profit organization should be created and assigned the role of regulating and assigning the funds received by the many companies around the world in order to route it efficiently to the right industrial sector to then choose an association or facility or even stripe the funds across many.

 This management system would grow in sophistication over time and would introduce more semantic in development efforts and management.
 This networked platform would ease the processes between and idea, its design and its marketing, abstracting the manufacturing and life cycle behind, effectively providing some manufacturing as a service backed by an ever growing industrial resiliency system that will be able to either know how to recycle properly the materials or energy wasted or to explore different ways to prevent a fight against a health issue.
-Some members of this community of organisms should also be assigned the role to perform any necessary operation.
+Some members of this community of organizations should also be assigned the role to perform any necessary operation.
 Operations might include cleaning an infected water source like it could also include a legal group to sensitize the different governments and lobbies to understand the importance and benefits of such a system.
-To be efficient, the organism should not be viewed as a “green non profit group” similar to many other charities.
+To be efficient, the organization should not be viewed as a “green non profit group” similar to many other charities.
 This kind of mind state has been having a hard time tackling the problems at the industrial scale.
-The organism(s) in charge should exploit modern information technologies such as the blockchain, decentralized autonomous organisation system architectures turning legal, fiscal and other human resource professionals into software developers, “HR engineers”, creating HR applications to bring publicly accessible services.
+The organization(s) in charge should exploit modern information technologies such as the blockchain, decentralized autonomous organisation system architectures turning legal, fiscal and other human resource professionals into software developers, “HR engineers”, creating HR applications to bring publicly accessible services.
 As such, an industrial mindset should be adopted in this approach to ensure that recycling and environment protection is not something that needs to be seen as in the “rival clan” of the industrial image as it is often the way those two ideologies are shown publicly.
 Combining forces instead of having them against will bring more than the sum of its parts.
 The popular image of the corporate and material processing factory do not need to be in competition with the more green, more human vision of current environmental groups.
 Rather, more benefits could be gained from a synergy between both worlds.
 Worlds that are simply two sides of the same reality.

 This kind of system would also help quality control via public audits, similar to the open source industry.
 Ensuring a good understanding of what industries are injecting into the society would also help develop more trust in the development processes of health affecting products, for example, cosmetics, drugs and GMOs that are sectors which generate large revenue streams.
-Building more integrity between the regular consumer and what they consume while making sure tools and organisms are in place to spot a bad product and to deliver the necessary knowledge to resolve the issue while not stopping the economical growth of a certain trend or sector like banning it could do.
+Building more integrity between the regular consumer and what they consume while making sure tools and organizations are in place to spot a bad product and to deliver the necessary knowledge to resolve the issue while not stopping the economical growth of a certain trend or sector like banning it could do.
 With this kind of solution, even fidget spinners would contribute.
 Any trend, fad or other high selling product would become a direct factor to the scientific and technological background that makes this product available in the first place even if the relationship is not apparent.
 In the current societal context that we live in, most products are backed by science and engineering at some point but most of them at the same time, do not contribute to those fields in return, therefore creating a gap between what is circulating and the level of control.
 As there is no need to understand what fire is made of to use a lighter, anyone can buy one for a dollar or two without any concern and would transparently invest in many sectors with no effort or the need to subscribe to a charity foundation.
 While this may sound trivial, other technologies, like nuclear energy are advanced enough to damage the environment, but still not understood enough to permit an easy cleaning of wastes and leaks and as such have a hard time integrating themselves and providing the expected benefits into our daily lives.
 This sector’s companies do not receive as much funds as others as they do not have an iPhone to sell that will finance further development.
 As such, they find themselves isolated and their evolution as a whole is slower than the other sectors like electronics and information technologies that benefit greatly from being popular and ubiquitous.
 If a technology within a sector is less present or commonly used, others that are can act as a financial interface to it.
 As nuclear science is part of the energy sector, electricity bills and other revenue sources would accelerate its development.
 By using other products’ sales as financial interfaces, the platform could serve as an incubator for emerging technologies that would otherwise be more complicated to be worked on until they are ready to be integrated.
 A public and open staging to explore.

 By allowing the public to review the evolution of things, an open source like culture can grow and become a major factor on the way ideas and resources are shared and routed to projects.
 Industries in the fields like artificial intelligence and mining or construction that will impact the job market should also be responsible for cleaning the damage and the reshaping of the society they will trigger.
 As they will at the same time participate to a immensely lucrative industry, a minor contribution fee could be used in turn to fund the development of solutions to allow the society to adapt while keeping the economy healthy and growing, protecting governments from an economical crisis and other problems of the possible massive unemployment caused by a disproportionate boom in automation.
 As the system matures, more features can be developed to bring solutions for business needs, saving a considerable amount of money to companies, enabling them an access to a more flexible available system that would in time surpass the commercial solutions like so many open source projects have become the de facto in the software industry for lots of enterprises today.
 New start ups could benefit from an easy integration with accessible administration resources, providing enterprise infrastructures as a service.
 An application interface would allow programmatically access and use these resources, defining more of the company as code.
 This accessibility would help for fast prototyping and greatly reduce the time to market, allowing businesses to focus on their products and strategies.
 Companies being “published” on the platform that serves as an application store for businesses like application stores or “apps stores” for mobile applications that are popular today.
 As the demand changes, new policies and services can be researched and developed before being integrated.